Blockstream/lwk/README.md

 ## LWK Structure

-LWK funtionalities are split into different component crates that might be useful independently.
+LWK functionalities are split into different component crates that might be useful independently.

 * [`lwk_cli`](./lwk_cli): a CLI tool to use LWK wallets.
 * [`lwk_wollet`](./lwk_wollet): library for watch-only wallets;